DerKaiser2023/TaP-PenUltimate-REVIVED/modlist.md

 CustomMobSpawner

+Computertronics

+CraftPresence

-CustomNPCs+ -will be added in v1.3
+CustomNPCs+ -will be added in v1.3, outdated customnpcs from oct2017 in use for now

 Ding

 DrZharks MoCreatures Mod

 FastCraft

+FlenixRoads

 FlansMod LabJac Edition Final Solution